Fergusfin/ProjectM/README.md

 ========

 ProjectM is a simple Python messaging client.
-It uses pygame to add some graphics.
+It uses pygame to add some simple graphics.
 It works over the local network automatic scanning and finding anyone else running the program.